Jama Mosque, Bijapur

-The Jama Masjid of Bijapur (also known as Jamiya Masjid or Jumma Masjid) is a congregational mosque in the Indian state of Karnataka.
+The Jama Masjid, also known as Jamiya Masjid or Jumma Masjid, is a congregational mosque in Bijapur, in the state of Karnataka, India.
 Initiated by Ali Adil Shah I of the Bijapur Sultanate in the 16th century, the mosque was never completed.
-It is the largest mosque in Bijapur, and has a capacity of 4000 worshippers.
+It is the largest mosque in Bijapur, and has a capacity of 4,000 worshippers.

-The building was put by UNESCO on its "tentative list" to become a World Heritage Site in 2014, with others in the region, under the name Monuments and Forts of the Deccan Sultanate (despite there being a number of different sultanates).
+In 2014, UNESCO placed the building on its "tentative list" to become a World Heritage Site, under the name Monuments and Forts of the Deccan Sultanate.

 History

-The construction of the Jama Masjid was begun by Ali Adil Shah I in the year 1576.
+The construction of the Jama Masjid was begun by Ali Adil Shah I in 1576 CE.
 The project was financed with money looted from the Battle of Talikota, in which an alliance of Deccan Sultanates had emerged victorious against the Vijayanagara Empire.
 Though the majority of the mosque was constructed by 1686, the structure never reached completion.
 It nonetheless came to serve as the principal mosque of Bijapur, replacing an older, smaller congregational mosque built by Ibrahim Adil Shah I.

 Later rulers made some augmentations to the mosque.
 The addition of murals near the mosque's central mihrab was probably made by Muhammad Adil Shah.
 Mughal Emperor Aurangzeb added an eastern doorway to the mosque, and made modifications to the prayer hall's flooring.

 Architecture

-The Jama Masjid is the largest mosque in the city of Bijapur, with a capacity of 4000 worshippers.
+The Jama Masjid is the largest mosque in the city of Bijapur, with a capacity of 4,000 worshippers.
 It is considered one of the finest examples of Adil Shahi architecture.
 Bianca Alfieri comments that the mosque draws elements from previous Bahmanid architecture.
 Additionally, Richard Eaton notes that the mosque is emblematic of Iranian influence, and does not incorporate local traditions to the extent of later Bijapuri architecture.
 The design and ornamentation of the mosque are quite simple; ArchNet explains this as a consequence of Ali Adil Shah's Shiism, since followers of the sect typically preferred less decoration in places of worship.